shauryakalia/blnklabs-next/dataFiles/ourStory.md

 title:'OUR STORY',
 leftTitle:'ITS AN EMOTION',
-rightTitle1:'Many Product expressed with emotions has the potential to achieve the born goal for its consumers', rightTitle2:'The recent Pandemic he/ped us to understand the Human emotions at its core which came with a motive of connect and disconnect with the Nature.', rightTitle3:'We understood those emotions and calcified them into a story to incite those varied expressions that everyone of us experienced.',
+rightTitle1:'Many Product expressed with emotions has the potential to achieve the born goal for its consumers', rightTitle2:'The recent Pandemic helped us to understand the Human emotions at its core which came with a motive of connect and disconnect with the Nature.', rightTitle3:'We understood those emotions and calcified them into a story to incite those varied expressions that everyone of us experienced.',